manmarriverty/qa-home-assignment/README.md

 # Unit tests

-For a given project unit testing is required for this class:
+For a given project unit testing is required for this classes:
 - CardValidation.Core/Services/CardValidationService.cs - full cover with unit tests
 - CardValidation.Web/Infrustructure/CreditCardValidationFilter.cs - only behavior of filter
 - CardValidation.Web/Controllers/CardValidationController.cs - only behavior of controller

-Files not to be tested:
+Files not to be tested via unit tests:
 - CardValidation.Core/Enums/PaymentSystemType.cs - no logic
 - CardValidation.Web/ViewModels/CreditCard.cs - no logic
 - CardValidation.Web/Program.cs - bad practice to test Program.cs, no use

 Achieved coverage is 91% for given project, which is above the 80% requirement.
 Most of missing coverage comes from Program.cs, which is not a subject to unit testing.

+# Integration testing

+Integration testing done with ReqnRoll framework and xUnit (chosen since CardValidation.Tests.Unit already uses it)

+There is one smoke test, which defines a valid path with next card data:
+- Owner: John Doe
+- Number: 4242424242424242
+- Date: validDate (current month + 2 months)
+- CVC: 111

+If at any point this test fails, most of integration test suite is likely to fail.

 # Found issues